Fanzzzd/nextjs-jspdf-autotable/README.md

    pdfjs.GlobalWorkerOptions.workerSrc = '/pdf.worker.min.mjs';
    ```

-## 🔧 Troubleshooting
+## 🔍 Troubleshooting Common Issues

+### Table Pagination Problems

+If tables aren't paginating properly:

+1. Ensure you're using the correct version of jspdf-autotable (5.0.2+)
+2. Check that you've enabled text wrapping with the `overflow: 'linebreak'` option
+3. Avoid fixed height settings that might conflict with automatic pagination

-### Common Issues
+### Font Issues

-1. **PDF Font Issues**
+For font problems:

-   - Make sure the font JavaScript files are correctly imported
+1. Verify that font files are properly imported
-   - Verify the correct font names are used in `setFont` calls
+2. Check that the font names match exactly in `setFont` calls
-   - Check for any console errors related to font loading

-2. **PDF Worker Not Found**
-   - Ensure the PDF.js worker file is in the public directory
+3. Test with simple content first to isolate any issues

+### PDF Preview Rendering Issues

+If the PDF preview doesn't render correctly:

-   - Verify the worker path is correctly set in your code
+1. Ensure the PDF worker is correctly loaded
+2. Check browser console for any errors
-   - Try using an absolute path if relative paths aren't working
+3. Try using an absolute path for the worker if relative paths aren't working

-3. **PDF Generation Performance**
-   - Large tables or complex content may cause performance issues
-   - Consider implementing pagination or chunking for large datasets
-   - Use a loading indicator for PDF generation operations

-4. **PDF Viewing on Mobile**
-   - Test the zoom-pan-pinch functionality on various devices
-   - Add responsive design considerations for mobile viewports
-   - Ensure touch controls are properly handled

-5. **Multilingual Text Issues**
-   - If CJK characters are not displaying properly, ensure font imports are correct
-   - Check that the font name matches exactly in `setFont` calls
-   - Try using a different encoding if necessary

 ## 📚 Resources